Roemke/Fuzzy-Text-International/README.md

 Bug fixes and additions to the original work (details see CHANGES)

+Version 1.7 is done with sdk 3.0 and works on Pebble Time - I'm not sure, if it work on "Old Pebble" it should, if not, send me an email, I'm not wearing to watches.

 Additions (optional):
 - shows battery status
 - shows delta between fuzzy and real time (real - fuzzy)